tenebrousedge/shell_guide/shell_guide.md

 ![Bash command prompt][prompt1]

 Welcome to the command line.
 The shell, like git, is a tool that developers love to hate.
 They both have complicated syntax and a tendency to punish errant keystrokes.
 However, they're useful enough that we put up with the rough edges, and the larger the codebase you're working with, the more important they become.
-It becomes clear pretty quickly that things like mkdir and touch are much faster than trying to create file and directory structures, but the rest of the shell doesn't exactly go out of its way to teach you what you can do with it, and the [Advanced Bash Scripting Guide][absg] is not exactly light reading.
+It becomes clear pretty quickly that things like `mkdir` and `touch` are much faster than trying to create file and directory structures, but the rest of the shell doesn't exactly go out of its way to teach you what you can do with it, and the [Advanced Bash Scripting Guide][absg] is not exactly light reading.
 This guide is also not light reading but should provide a practical introduction to most concepts and some example usage, specifically for someone who wants to be a developer and not a script writer.

 Learning the shell has been a ten-year process for me, and I'm not really an expert.
 This guide is the stuff I've learned and found useful.
-It's definitely not all there is to know about this stuff.
+It's definitely not all there is to know about this.

 ### What is a shell?